peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Returns:</b>

-True if this filter allows simple values that are not floating-point numbers; otherwise, false.
+ `true`  if this filter allows simple values that are not floating-point numbers; otherwise,  `false` .

 ### TagAllowed